-Anne Russell, Ph.D., RNCoordinator of the GPHN, Associate Professor
+Anne Russell, Ph.D., RNCoordinator of the GPHN Focus Area, Associate Professor of Nursing

 Dr. Anne Russell joined the School of Nursing as a Graduate Adjunct Instructor beginning fall semester 2016.
 Dr. Russell is currently a full-time Associate Professor of Nursing at Wright State University and is the Director of the Adult Gerontology Clinical Nurse Specialist program.
 She has taught at Wright State College of Nursing and Health since 2008.
 Prior to teaching at Wright State, Dr. Russell was a Critical Care Clinical Nurse Specialist at the Veterans Administration Medical Center in Cincinnati, Ohio, and a Trauma Clinical Nurse Specialist in the Level 1 Trauma Program at Miami Valley Hospital in Dayton, Ohio.
 The majority of her clinical experience is with adults in direct care and supervision, and she worked in a Neonatal Intensive Care Unit at Riley Hospital for Children in Indianapolis, Indiana.